 What’s it like to ride there?

 Tarmac/asphalt roads are generally in good condition and once outside towns, traffic is sparse.
 A large percentage of the rural roads are gravel / loose surface, but generally, they’re not too extreme and can be tackled with basic experience of riding unpaved surfaces.
 However, equally, if you don’t want to ride any gravel at all, you can ride all the way to the tip of South America on tarmac.
 Just remember there can be long distances between services and once in the south, never ride past a fuel station!

 Be prepared for wild animals – in particular ‘rhea’, a large ostrich-like bird; ‘vicuna’, a small and quick version of an alpaca; and ‘guanaco’, a large and quick version of a llama.
-Also watch out for the weather: Patagonia is notorious for gusty, strong crosswinds, so extreme that you can scrub off your chicken lines by riding in a straight line and bikes do get blow over!
+Also watch out for the weather: Patagonia is notorious for gusty, strong crosswinds, so extreme that you can scrub off your chicken lines by riding in a straight line and bikes do get blown over!
 Even in their summer (Nov-March), expect four seasons in one day.

 You also need to factor border crossings into your riding day.
 You see, to be riding the best routes in Patagonia, you will be crossing between Chile and Argentina about 6 or 7 times as you criss-cross over the Andes – but don’t worry, they get a lot of bikes down there and the border officials are used to processing foreign bikes, so it’s normally quite efficient and quick (unless you arrive behind a large coach of tourists!)